DSCKGEC/cleanurge-mcu/README.md

     -   Adding, committing, pulling, pushing changes to remote repositories

 -   For IoT
-    -   C language
+    -   Embedded C/C++ language
-    -   Tune in to the ioT and electronics channel in our discord server and learn more - [link](https://dsck.ml/discord)
+    -   Tune in to the IoT and electronics channel in our discord server and learn more - [link](https://dsck.ml/discord)

 ### Installing